 So you get the news that you might have a cracked heat exchanger.
-If you’re one of the many homeowners who isn’t quite sure what that means, or even what your heat exchanger is, we can help you to decipher the technical-talk and get to the bottom of your home's issue.
+If you’re one of the many homeowners who isn’t quite sure what that means, or even what your heat exchanger is, we can help you to decipher the technical talk and get to the bottom of your home’s issue.

 Over time, furnaces develop problems, and one of the main culprits is a cracked heat exchanger.
-Since this is such a common furnace issues, we’ve got some facts that might give you some perspective, or shed a little light on all things Heat Exchanger!
+Since this is such a common furnace issue, we’ve got some facts that might give you some perspective, or shed a little light on all things Heat Exchanger!

-What IS Your Heat Exchanger?
+What Is a Heat Exchanger?

 As a part of your home’s furnace, it is a series of tubes and coils that loop through the air flow inside the furnace.
 Simply put, the heat exchanger is the tool that actually heats the air.
 Once the furnace turns on, its burners send hot combustion gasses to the heat exchanger.
 Once there, the heat exchanger transfers the gasses to the metal walls of the exchanger, causing them to heat up!
-Once the walls oft he heat exchanger are hot, warm air is distributed through the ductwork and into your home, leaving cooled combustion gases to be vented outdoors.
+Once the walls of the heat exchanger are hot, warm air is distributed through the ductwork and into your home, leaving cooled combustion gases to be vented outdoors.

 So What Causes A Crack In Your Heat Exchanger?